simonneutert/simonneutert.github.io/src/_posts/2022/2022-08-29-clojure-core-async-hotdiggitydogs.md

 read [Clojure for the Brave and True - Chapter about "core.async"](https://www.braveclojure.com/core-async/) with detailed behind the scenes content, or ...

-fire up a repl and experminent with the given Clojure code yourself - but then read the article
+fire up a repl and experiment with the given Clojure code pieces yourself - but then read the article!

 ```clojure
 (ns example.core